-- The ‘limited liability’ protection in the event of business failure.
+- The ‘limited liability’ protection.
 The ‘limited’ bit of a limited company means that, in most cases, you should not be personally liable for any financial losses made by the business (as compared to a sole trader who could be liable for the debts of their business to the full extent of his personal assets).
 But if you have no private assets to protect or are unlikely to be taking big risks or building up big debts, then this may not be a significant benefit to you.

 - Having a limited company can help present a professional image, which may be important if you have a business that you want to develop and grow.

-- You may have lower overall tax and National Insurances (NIC) costs.
-This is usually because you will receive income from the company in both salary and dividend form and dividend income is taxed more beneficially than salary as it is not liable to NIC.
-Also, corporation tax rates are generally lower than most income tax rates (more on this below).
+- You may have lower overall tax and National Insurance (NIC) costs.
+This is usually because you will receive income from the company in both salary and dividend form and dividend income is taxed more favourably than salary as it is not liable to NIC.
+Also, corporation tax rates for small companies are generally lower than most income tax rates (more on this below).
 There can be some disadvantages to receiving money from the company as dividends rather than wages or salary.
-Dividends are regarded as investment income and not employment income– for example, they were not recognised as 'pay' for the purpose of the Coronavirus Job Retention Scheme, which meant that support grants for directors were limited.
+Dividends are regarded as investment income and not employment income– for example, they were not recognised as ‘pay’ for the purpose of the Coronavirus Job Retention Scheme during the pandemic, which meant that support grants for directors were limited.

 - Some clients may require you to work through an intermediary such as a limited company or an umbrella company, as this saves them money (there is no PAYE obligation and no employer costs such as Employer NIC when paying a company).
 They may also be hesitant to work with someone who is just a sole trader, as HMRC may do a PAYE enquiry and find that the individual should have been treated as an employee.
-Inserting an intermediary (such as a limited company or an umbrella company) between them and the individual provides them with protection against this, as set out in the diagram below (click to enlarge).
+Having an intermediary (such as a limited company or an umbrella company) between them and the individual provides them with protection against this.

 What are the main things I need to be aware of if I work through a limited company?